 Overview

-Some environmental impact comes from big, infrequent decisions — a car purchase, a home retrofit — but a surprising amount comes from small, repeated daily habits that are easy to underestimate.
-This guide walks through the everyday swaps and fixes with the clearest, most calculable impact: water waste, transportation choices, reading format, and the aggregate effect of both individual habits and larger policy or event-scale decisions.
+Some environmental impact comes from big, infrequent decisions, like a car purchase or a home retrofit.
+A surprising amount comes from small, repeated daily habits that are easy to underestimate.
+This guide walks through the everyday swaps and fixes with the clearest, most calculable impact: water waste, transportation choices, reading format, and the combined effect of individual habits alongside larger policy or event-scale decisions.

-Start with the smallest, highest-leverage fixes, then work outward to larger lifestyle choices and finally to policy- and event-scale sustainability.
+Start with the smallest, highest-leverage fixes, then work outward toward bigger lifestyle choices, and finally toward policy- and event-scale sustainability.

 Step 1: Fix Water Waste at the Source

-A dripping faucet wastes far more water than it appears to — roughly 3,000 gallons a year from a single one-drop-per-second leak — making it one of the highest-leverage, lowest-effort fixes available.
-Total household water demand and specific tap usage are useful baselines for understanding where water actually goes.
+A dripping faucet wastes far more water than it looks like it should: roughly 3,000 gallons a year from a single one-drop-per-second leak.
+That makes it one of the highest-leverage, lowest-effort fixes around.
+Total household water demand and specific tap usage are useful baselines for understanding where the water actually goes.

 The Drip Faucet Calculator quantifies waste from a specific leak rate, while the Water Demand Calculator and Tap Water Calculator estimate total and faucet-specific household usage for context.